smaht-dac/submitr/docs/source/installing_prerequisites.rst

 Unix Command Cheatsheet
 -----------------------

-Using Unix commands to interact with your system directly requires using the ``Terminal`` application.
+Using Unix commands to interact with your system directly requires using the (command-line) ``Terminal`` application.
-To open the ``Terminal`` application, if not present in your home dock, open Finder, navigate to Applications and then to the Utilities sub-folder.
+To open the ``Terminal`` application, if not present in your home dock, open ``Finder``, navigate to Applications folder and then to the Utilities sub-folder.
 Inside the Utilities folder near the bottom should be the ``Terminal`` application, which you should add to your home dock by clicking and dragging for future convenience.

 Before continuing, once you've opened the `Terminal` ensure in the top it says `bash` and not `zsh`.
-Newer OSX versions package with `zsh` by default, and we want to use `bash`.
+Newer OSX versions package with `zsh` by default, but we want to use `bash`.
 If you see `zsh`, once in the terminal run the following command, close and re-open terminal and you will be using the expected `bash` shell